GKarthikVarma/Neural-Networks/CNN Mnist classification with dropout/Readme.md

 # Convolutional Neural-Network for MNIST #
 ---------------------------------------
-An implementation of convolutional neural-network (CNN) for MNIST with various techniques such as data augmentation, dropout, batchnormalization, etc.
+An implementation of convolutional neural-network (CNN) for MNIST.

 Network architecture
 CNN with 4 layers has following architecture.